-In October 2018, we entered into the License Agreement with KVK pursuant to which we have granted an exclusive license to KVK to conduct regulatory activities for, manufacture and commercialize APADAZ in the United States.
-Under the terms of the License Agreement we are eligible to receive milestone payments of up to \$53.0 million and royalties based on the net profits of APADAZ sales in the United States.
+In October 2018, we entered into the APADAZ License Agreement with KVK pursuant to which we have granted an exclusive license to KVK to conduct regulatory activities for, manufacture and commercialize APADAZ in the United States.
+Under the terms of the APADAZ License Agreement we are eligible to receive milestone payments of up to \$53.0 million and royalties based on the net profits of APADAZ sales in the United States.
 We anticipate that KVK's commercialization strategy will target outreach to pharmacy benefit managers, managed care organizations and integrated delivery networks for the exclusive utilization of APADAZ as an alternative to currently available hydrocodone/acetaminophen products.
-We anticipate that KVK may initiate regional pilot launches of APADAZ sales as early as the second half of 2019.
-In support of this anticipated commercial launch, we have begun the technology transfer process outlined under the License Agreement.
+In November 2019, APADAZ and its authorized generic (AG-APADAZ) became nationally available.
+In support of this commercial launch, we have begun the technology transfer process outlined under the APADAZ License Agreement.
 As part of this process, in February 2019 we completed the transfer of the NDA for APADAZ to KVK.